When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Women of NASA

-This inspiring true story tells the tale of four Black female mathematicians who helped calculate the numbers that would bring the first astronauts into space.
-This book tells the story of Dorothy Vaughan, Mary Jackson, Christine Darden, and Katherine Johnson, who worked together for gender equality and recognition within NASA.
-Adapted for young minds, this book is fantastic for readers between the ages of eight and 12.
+This inspiring true story tells the tale of four Black female mathematicians who helped launch the first astronauts into space.
+Dorothy Vaughan, Mary Jackson, Christine Darden, and Katherine Johnson fought for gender equality and recognition within NASA.

 Product Specs